 As a print magazine, we at Broadview are conscious of our impact on the environment.
 We’ve chosen to print on paper that is sustainably sourced from a properly managed forest system certified by the Forest Stewardship Council.
 The mill that provides this paper is committed to reducing their carbon emissions, using clean energy sources in manufacturing, and recycling and reusing paper waste.

 In 2018, we decided to stop mailing our magazine in the plastic polybag, used to deliver exterior advertisements or fundraising letters.
 We’ve moved these materials to the inside of the magazine, eliminating the need for plastic.
 This choice prevents polybag waste from decomposing into dangerous microplastics, which contaminate water sources and harm natural wildlife in our environment.

 Broadview has been covering environmental topics for years, but in August 2019, we decided to use the phrases “climate crisis” and “climate emergency,” rather than “climate change,” emphasizing that strong action is needed now to preserve our shared home for future generations.

 Ethical living is one of Broadview’s three editorial focuses, and commitment to ethics isn’t just limited to the pages of the magazine.
 We’ve ensured that our financial investments are held only with companies that meet rigorous environmental, social and governance standards, as set out by the United Nations Principles for Responsible Investment.
 It’s a small change that makes a big difference.

-- Editorial Administration
+- Operations Administration